Headed to Thessaloniki, Greece? Great, then here is a list of the best things to do in Thessaloniki, as well as where to eat, sleep, and go.

 The tower later became known as the White Tower after a prisoner painted it white in exchange for his freedom.
-If you’re here, go to the top floor to enjoy the gorgeous 360° view of the city along with its beautiful beaches and mountains.
+If you’re here, go to the top floor to enjoy the gorgeous 360° view of the city and its beautiful beaches and mountains.

 Go For An Evening Walk Along The Thessaloniki Waterfront

-To delve deep into the culture and the everyday life in Thessaloniki, take a stroll on the 5-km long promenade along its waterfront.
-Destinations on the way include the Photography Museum, the White Tower, and sculpture known as “The Umbrellas” located near the White Tower.
+To delve deep into the culture and everyday life in Thessaloniki, take a stroll on the 5-km-long promenade along its waterfront.
+Destinations on the way include the Photography Museum, the White Tower, and a sculpture called “The Umbrellas” near the White Tower.

-If you prefer biking to walk, rent a bike and ride along the waterfront bicycle path.
+If you prefer biking to walking, rent a bike and ride along the waterfront bicycle path.
 You can also check out the cool bars, restaurants, and beautiful gardens on the way.

 Visit The Archaeological Sites In Thessaloniki